Charles Ligar: New Zealand

 After being shipwrecked at the Cape of Good Hope on 4 September, the Ligars and survey staff finally arrived at Wellington, on board the Antilla, on 8 December.

 A meeting had been held as early as mid-July 1841 to establish the Auckland Mechanics' Institute.
 On 5 September 1842 the Institute elected Ligar as vice-president.
 His former superior in Ireland, now Commanding Royal Engineer, New Zealand, Lieutenant George Augustus Bennett, RE, was elected president, and Acting Governor Willoughby Shortland, RN, took on the role of patron on 22 September.

 Ligar was also appointed land titles commissioner in the late 1840s.
-He purchased a vast quantity of land from the Maoris for the European settlers.
+He purchased a vast quantity of land from Māori for the European settlers.

 Following the Battle of Kororareka on 11 March 1845 and the passing of the Militia Bill in Auckland on 25 March, Ligar was appointed Lieutenant-Colonel in the Auckland Battalion of Militia, second in command to the Governor, Robert FitzRoy, as Colonel.
 Construction of an ambitious fieldwork for two militia companies, called Fort Ligar, commenced on private land on the town's western high ground as part of Auckland's immediate defence.
 However, the arrival of 200 men of the 58th Regiment, and FitzRoy's proclamation of 26 April commencing military operations in the north, brought an end to it only weeks after work began.
 During the war Ligar was engaged in producing a military map of the field in the Bay of Islands.

 Ligar resigned as Surveyor General in 1856, and went to Otago, unsuccessfully seeking to become the provincial surveyor.
 He discovered gold in the Mataura River while searching for grazing land.